-What does roof storm damage look like?
-While the damage itself can take several different forms, we are here to help you identify some of the most common ones.
+Okay, so what does roof storm damage look like?
+If you’re asking this question, you probably suspect you’ve got damage to your roof.
+While the damage itself can take several different forms, we are here to help you identify some of the most common signs, as well as what you can do to minimize future damage.
+Let’s jump right in!

 What Does Roof Storm Damage Look Like?

 If you have ever experienced a hail storm, you know how destructive it can be.
-When hailstones strike your home, hails can cause tremendous amounts of destruction to your siding, windows and roof.
+When hailstones strike your home, they can cause tremendous amounts of destruction to your siding, windows, and roof.

 Signs of a roof damaged during a hail storm include:

-- A large amount of broken granules in the gutters.
+A large number of broken granules in the gutters

-Hail damage will lead to water damage and this is why your homeowners insurance covers the roof damage caused by the hail storm..
+Hail damage will lead to water damage and this is why your homeowner's insurance covers the roof damage caused by the hail storm.
+If you suspect hail damage on your roof over a certain room, be proactive and relocate your things to avoid any water damage in the case of a leak.

-Since wind damage might be difficult to detect, we advise you to call a roofer to inspect your roof after the heavy winds subside.
+Since wind damage might be difficult to detect, we advise you to call a professional roofing contractor to inspect your roofafter the heavy winds subside.

 Rain damage is extremely common and can cause a lot of property destruction.
 The most common consequence of rain damage is leaking roofs, which if not taken care of in a timely manner can significantly drive up the overall repair cost.